teamdomy/domy/README.md

 domy login
 ```

-To build the project run your local Stencil compiler or use one that comes with `Domy`:
+Build the project by running Stencil compiler, `Domy` comes with the latest one:
 ```sh
 domy compile
 ```